paulchiu/tradegecko-headless/README.md

 ## Set username and password

-Username and passowrd can be provided as environment variables or as parameters.
+Username and password can be provided as environment variables or as parameters.
 It is recommended that environment variables be used.

 ```